 2023 Harley-Davidson Nightster Special

-This new middleweight Nightster features the liquid-cooled Revolution Max 975T V-Twin engine.
+This new middleweight Nightster features the liquid-cooled Revolution Max 975T V-Twin.
 Harley says the engine is tuned to make tremendous torque at low RPM (claimed 70 lb-ft at 5,000 rpm), adding that its integration into the bike as the central member of the chassis also minimizes overall motorcycle weight.

 The Nightster Special has four ride modes (Road, Sport, Rain, or user-customized), traction control, drag-torque slip control, and cruise control.
 Stopping power comes from a Brembo axial-mount 4-piston caliper biting a 320mm disc in the front and a single-piston caliper and 260mm disc in the rear.
-ABS is standard, as is cruise control.
+ABS is standard.

 Other features include a passenger pillion and footpegs, cast aluminum wheels with tire pressure monitoring, and full LED lighting.
 The handlebar and 5-inch handlebar riser move hand controls 2 inches up and 1 inch back to put the rider in a commanding position on the motorcycle, and the 3.1-gallon fuel cell is located below the seat to move the weight of fuel low in the chassis, which lowers the center of gravity for reportedly improved handling and easier lift off the side stand.
 The fuel fill is reached by lifting the hinged locking seat.